gauniverseorg/ga-docs/docs/Tutorials/pages-navigations.md

 # Pages and Navigations

 Pages are essentially your canvas.
 The page can have all the control elements and layouts on it.
-It also can have multiple views for reactive web pages.
-I.E mobile view.
+It also can have multiple views for reactive web pages i.e. mobile view.

 ## Pages